mtevans/aWilAndAWay/README.md

 - [x] Account authentication using BCRYPT hashing (unless simpler alternative is shown to use before starting.)
 - [x] Account creation and login
-- [ ] Occasion/Venue browsing by time, date, location and description
+- [x] Occasion/Venue browsing by time, date, location
-- [ ] Venue location using Google Map API
+- [x] Venue location using Google Map API
 - [x] User can volunteer and cancel for an occasion they've volunteered for.
 - [x] User show page has Occasions volunteered for.
 - [x] Venue show page has button which sends you to Occasion times of that Venue.
-- [ ] Single page implementation and nested associations.
+- [x] Single page implementation and nested associations.

 ## Design Docs
  put in wire frames and schema tables